benjaminbolbrinker/teoroo-journal-club/README.rst

         ...
     )

-More details on this can be found here (https://github.com/PyO3/setuptools-rust).
+More details on the PyO3 cate can be found here (https://github.com/PyO3/setuptools-rust).

 The :code:`run.py` file
 -----------------------

 Now, after we have built and installed the source distribtion one can import the function from the exposed module.
-The respective functions are called and the result is printed.
+The respective functions are called and the result is directed to the standart output.

 Benchmarks